martin-helmich/phpunit-psr7-assert/README.md

 | v2 (branch `v2`) | :no_entry_sign: | :no_entry_sign: | :white_check_mark: | :no_entry_sign: |
 | v3 (branch `master`) | :no_entry_sign: | :no_entry_sign: | :no_entry_sign: | :white_check_mark: |

+When you are using `composer require` and have already declared a dependency to `phpunit/phpunit` in your `composer.json` file, Composer should pick latest compatible version automatically.

 ## Usage

 ### Using the `Psr7Assertions` trait